Reference Guide

 Pursuant to [REDACTED], the motion is hereby granted.

 In digital documents, redaction takes one of two forms.
 The simplest and most dangerous is a visual overlay—a shape drawn on top of the text that can often be removed, revealing the content beneath.
-The safer form is permanent redaction, where the underlying text is deleted from the file entirely and replaced with a redaction mark.
+The safer form is thorough redaction, where the underlying text is deleted from the file entirely and replaced with a redaction mark.
 This is the standard required by courts, government agencies, and regulatory bodies.

 Common Types of Information That Get Redacted